dtonhofer/prolog_notes/swipl_notes/about_exceptions/throwing_iso_standard_exceptions.md

 - `Culprit` is the argument or one of its components which caused the error.

 Thrown with [domain_error/2](https://eu.swi-prolog.org/pldoc/doc_for?object=domain_error/2)

+**Domain error or Type error?**

+When going through the parameter verifications, you would first verify that a parameter is of a required type (e.g. an atom), and throw a `type_error(_,_)` when not.
+Once the type has been ascertained, you would then determine whether the received parameter is in its expected domain, so that the predicate can meaningfully say something (either succeed or fail).
+For example, is the parameter, previously ascertained to be a `number/1`, also larger or equal to 0?
+Domain verification may involve several variables at a time and can be become rather involved.
+For example the allowed domain may be a plane of three arguments `X+Y+Z = 1`.
+(Sadly, the ISO standard exception for `domain_error(_,_)` has no way of communicating a meaningful messages regarding such cases.)

+The SWI-Prolog manual says [this](https://eu.swi-prolog.org/pldoc/doc_for?object=type_error/2):

+> ... the notion of types is not really set in stone in Prolog.
+We introduce the difference using a simple example.
+>
+> Suppose an argument must be a non-negative integer.
+If the actual argument is not an integer, this is a
+> `type_error`.
+If it is a negative integer, it is a `domain_error`.
+Typical borderline cases are predicates
+> accepting a compound term, e.g., `point(X,Y)`.
+One could argue that the basic type is a compound-term
+> and any other compound term is a domain error.
+Most Prolog programmers consider each compound as a type
+> and would consider a compound that is not `point(_,_)` a `type_error`.

 ### Existence Error